 Step 1 – Mark Out

 Mark out the perimeter of your pond to get an idea of the outline you want.
 The shape does not have to be as precise as in some other methods and can be changed as you start excavation if you wish.

 First dig out the soil to the required depth, bearing in mind that quite a lot (200 mm/8 in) will be returned to the hole.
 Make sure that the walls of the pond do not slope more than 1:3.
 Dislodge and remove all vegetation, stones and tree stumps.
 You can take most of the soil away, although you will need to retain some to mix with the bentonite and to spread over the mixture once it has been compacted.
 There is no need to weigh the soil out, but you will need a total of 5 m³ (6½ cu yd), which is a hefty pile.

 A Tamper is an essential tool for this pond

 It depends on the size of your pond but these compactors do make the job easier.

-Here are a few bentonite/sodium clay items for you:
+Here are a few bentonite/sodium clay items for this pond

 A hosepipe is essential to sprinkle water on the surface:

 Leave the pond for about 48 hours to allow the water to react with the bentonite.
 As the clay draws out the moisture, you will be able to see the top layer of soil drying out.
 This is essential if the sealing process is to be successful.

 Step 11 – Spray Again